Can You Lose Weight by Walking 30 Minutes a Day?

 The Number of Minutes You'd Have to Walk Each Day to Start Losing Weight Is Shocking

-It's tough to find time to exercise when you're balancing other obligations — but if months or years have passed without a consistent routine, and now you have extra pounds to shed, you know you're going to have to make some changes.
+It's tough to find time to exercise when you're balancing other obligations — but if months or years have passed without a consistent routine, you're probably ready to make some changes.
 Here's the good news: walking as little as 30 minutes a day can help you lose weight, as long as you couple it with a healthy lifestyle.

 Walking falls into the category of NEAT (or nonexercise activity thermogenesis), the term used to describe any activity that expends energy but isn't formally exercise, like running the vacuum.
 "Boosting your daily activity levels with NEAT can play a huge role in helping you lose weight and maintain your weight loss," Eric Bowling, an NASM-certified personal trainer at Ultimate Performance in Los Angeles, told POPSUGAR.
 "For anyone new to exercise, walking is a good place to start."

 That said, 30 minutes equates to roughly 4,000 to 5,000 steps, which is still considered sedentary, Eric explained — and the difference in calories burned when someone is active all day versus when they're sedentary is significant.
 "Estimations show the variation can be as high as 2,000 calories," he said.
 In other words, walking a half hour is good, but it won't be effective if you sit behind a desk the rest of the day.
 Instead, you should quickly work to build your step count to 10,000 or even 12,500 steps per day — the target Eric sets for clients who want to lose weight.